Mythra/sash/README.md

 sash will allow you to create those on your first run, you can make them manually if you prefer.

+There is one "special" category however.
+This is what's known as the "post" category.
+The "post" category ***does not*** have subcategories.
+Instead relying on the filenames to identify what they are.
+The post category is specifically used for when you want to run a piece of shell code _after_ everything else has run.
+There are a couple projects that need this, and this is the "sash" way of handling it.
+Again we don't want you to ever have to touch `~/.bashrc`.
+You should know where to look.

 ## Installation ##

 Installing sash for the first run is easy (the migration will take some time though).